 Want to discover the rural activities of a local community during your trip?
 During your stay in northern Peru, you may want to share a moment with villagers.
-To do this, the village of Leymebamba offers different traditional and rural activities.
+In partnership with the villagers, we offer different traditional and rural activities in Leymebamba.

-1st day : Horseback riding and traditional music in the evening
+1st day of traditional activities in Leymebamba: Horseback riding and traditional music in the evening

 After a quiet night in one of the new guest rooms of the community, you will visit the Museum of Leymebamba, famous for its more than 200 mummies that were saved from the mausoleums of Laguna de los Condores, 40 km from Leymebamba, a 3-day trek that is rather difficult.

 The Museum, which exists since 2000, is the only museum that deals with the history of the Chachapoya people, that lived in the Amazonas region and the surrounding areas long before the arrival of the Incas around 1470.

 After visiting the museum, around 11 am, you will ride on horseback to the Canyon of Rio Atuen.
 The walk will take about 4 hours and you will take a break at the place called “Purumacho”.
 Here you have time to admire the view and eat your picnic prepared by one of our local partners the day before.
 A solidarity stay should involve several people from the same village, which is done here.

 Your picnic will include traditional tamales (or maybe juanas or tortillas), but also fruit, a dessert (cake or compote) and something to drink (water, “refresco”, tea or coffee).
 All prepared with local produce and surrounded by leaves in order not to use plastic.
 Remember to bring your water bottle that we will fill for you.

 Return to Leymebamba around 16 hours.
 You will have time to rest before dinner.

 2nd day of traditional activities in Leymebamba: Livestock and cheese activity, weaving and painting workshop